 Some of the third parties we rely for early-stage research and pre-clinical development are located in China.
 There has been increased governmental focus in the United States on the role of Chinese companies in the life sciences industry.
-This focus has included U.S. legislative proposals, such as the proposed BIOSECURE Act, a draft of which is currently in the legislative process in the U.S. Congress.
+This focus has included U.S. legislative proposals, such as the proposed BIOSECURE Act, which is pending before the U.S. Senate.
 If enacted, the BIOSECURE Act would, among other things, prohibit U.S. federal agencies from entering into or renewing any contract with any entity that uses biotechnology equipment or services produced or provided by a "biotechnology company of concern" to perform that contract with the government.
 If adopted, the BIOSECURE Act could cause us to seek to exit some or all of our arrangements with China-based service providers determined to be "biotechnology companies of concern" and transition these services to alternative companies.